flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-briefing/flight-deck/ovhd/maintenance.md

 #### CKPT DOOR LCKG SYS

-Maintenance personnel uses this pushbutton-switch to turn off the Cockpit Door Locking System (CDLS), in order to ease ground operations (e.g. servicing, cleaning, maintenance, etc).
+Maintenance personnel uses this pushbutton-switch to turn off the Cockpit Door Locking System (CDLS), in order to ease ground operations (e.g. servicing, cleaning, maintenance, etc.).

 - AUTO:
     - The CDLS is operative.